ahmadi98ir/tailadmin/README.md

 <div dir="ltr">

-# TailAdmin - Persian Admin Dashboard with Next.js and Tailwind CSS
+# ARP Web - Admin Dashboard with Next.js and Tailwind CSS

-A Persian admin panel built with Next.js and Tailwind CSS with right-to-left (RTL) support.
-This project is a replica of [TailAdmin Pro](https://nextjs-demo.tailadmin.com/) translated to Persian.
+A modern admin panel built with Next.js and Tailwind CSS with right-to-left (RTL) support.

 ## Features